 Our annual goat round-up on Ventnor Downs

 Just like our goats, you have to be hardy to join the annual goat round-up here on Ventnor Downs.
-This autumnal Isle of Wight challenge, that this year takes place on Thursday 11 October at 9.30am, sees National Trust rangers and volunteers fighting their way through ten foot high gorse, bracken and bramble bushes to give our goats their annual health check.
+This autumnal Isle of Wight challenge, that this year took place on Thursday 11 October, sees National Trust rangers and volunteers fighting their way through ten foot high gorse, bracken and bramble bushes to give our goats their annual health check.

-Last autumn, our team of over 90 people proved more than capable of rounding up over 30 rather smelly goats for their health inspection - an important conservation task in our seasonal calendar.
-And this year we need lots of volunteers to help again.
-If you're able bodied and interested, please call 01983 741020 and we'll let you know what to bring and where to meet.
+This autumn, our team of over 90 people suceeded in rounding up over 20 rather smelly goats for their health inspection - an important conservation task in our seasonal calendar.

 Helping nature naturally

 Every year, our Old English feral goats are guided into temporary pens on Ventnor Downs for their health check.
 We look at their teeth, give their hooves a clip, treat any health problems and catalogue them.
 We also tag and record any new kids (baby goats), then release the herd back on to the downs.

 The goats preserve the special chalk grassland on Ventnor Downs.
 They’ve been here since 1993, acting as a natural control of the regrowth and spread of scrub and trees, especially holm oaks.
 These trees were introduced several centuries ago from the Mediterranean but they threaten the native downland habitat, smothering yellow horseshoe vetch - the main foodplant for Adonis blue butterfly caterpillars.